Sea cave: Formation

 True littoral caves should not be confused with inland caves that have been intersected and revealed when a sea cliff line is eroded back, or with dissolutional voids formed in the littoral zone on tropical islands.
 In some regions, such as Halong Bay, Vietnam, caves in carbonate rocks are found in littoral zones, and being enlarged by littoral processes but were originally formed by dissolution.
 Such caves have been termed as hybrid caves.

 Rainwater may also influence sea-cave formation.
 Carbonic and organic acids leached from the soil may assist in weakening rock within fissures.
 As in solutional caves, small speleothems may develop in sea caves.

-Sea cave chambers sometimes collapse leaving a “littoral sinkhole”.
-These may be quite large, such as Oregon’s Devil’s Punchbowl or the Queen’s Bath on the Na Pali coast.
-Small peninsulas or headlands often have caves that cut completely through them, since they are subject to attack from both sides, and the collapse of a sea cave tunnel can leave a free-standing “sea stack” along the coast.
+Sea cave chambers sometimes collapse leaving a "littoral sinkhole".
+These may be quite large, such as Oregon’s Devils Punch Bowl or the Queen's Bath on the Na Pali coast.
+Small peninsulas or headlands often have caves that cut completely through them, since they are subject to attack from both sides, and the collapse of a sea cave tunnel can leave a free-standing "sea stack" along the coast.
 The Californian island of Anacapa is thought to have been split into three islets by such a process.

 Life within sea caves may assist in their enlargement as well.
 For example, sea urchins drill their way into the rock, and over successive generations may remove considerable bedrock from the floors and lower walls.